-NURS 5150b and NURS 5151c, Care of Childbearing Families Staff

-This course presents theory essential to the provision of nursing care to childbearing families throughout the childbearing cycle, the neonatal period, and the pre- and interconceptional phases.
-Application of the nursing process as it relates to the promotion, maintenance, and restoration of health is emphasized.
-Required of all students in the prespecialty year.
-1 Course cr
+NURS 5150b, Care of Childbearing Families Marlene St. Juste and Daihnia Dunkley This course presents theory essential to the provision of nursing care to childbearing families throughout the childbearing cycle, the neonatal period, and the pre- and interconceptional phases.
+Application of the nursing process as it relates to the

-NURS 5160a, Clinical Practice of Care of the Adult Patient Camille Hamilton and Jennifer McIntosh
+NURS 5160a, Clinical Practice of Care of the Adult Patient Jennifer McIntosh and Sandy Cayo

 This course focuses on the scientific principles, psychomotor techniques, and communication skills fundamental to nursing practice.
 Sociocultural variations influencing patient care are introduced.
 Faculty guide small groups of students in individually planned clinical experiences that provide opportunities to use the nursing process in caring for the hospitalized adult with selected pathophysiological problems.
 Experience also includes weekly clinical conferences and selected observational experiences.
-21/2 Course cr
+21⁄2 Course cr

-NURS 5170a, Nursing Care of Adult Patient I Camille Hamilton and Nathan Levitt This full-year course (with NURS 5171) focuses on pathophysiological problems in the adult in the acute care setting, including the promotion, maintenance, and restoration of health.
+NURS 5170a, Nursing Care of Adult Patient I Charleen Jacobs and Sandy Cayo This full-year course (with NURS 5171) focuses on pathophysiological problems in the adult in the acute care setting, including the promotion, maintenance, and restoration of health.
 Required of all students in the prespecialty year.
 Two hours per week.
 2 Course cr

-NURS 5171b, Nursing Care of Adult Patient II Camille Hamilton and Nathan Levitt This full-year course (with NURS 5170) focuses on pathophysiological problems in the adult in the acute care setting, including the promotion, maintenance, and restoration of health.
+NURS 5171C, Nursing Care of Adult Patient II Charleen Jacobs and Sandy Cayo This full-year course (with NURS 5170) focuses on pathophysiological problems in the adult in the acute care setting, including the promotion, maintenance, and restoration of health.
 Required of all students in the prespecialty year.
 Two hours per week.
 2 Course cr

-NURS 518ob or c, Clinical Practice in Pediatric Nursing Wendy Mackey and Marcie Gawel
+NURS 5180b, Clinical Practice in Pediatric Nursing Wendy Mackey

 Utilizing a family-centered approach, this course provides clinical experience in identifying and assessing children's physiological and developmental needs, and planning, implementing, and evaluating a plan of nursing care to meet the needs of a particular child and the child's family in health care settings.
 Students have opportunities to use principles of growth and development, knowledge of the child's and family's physical and emotional responses to illness, and principles of pediatric nursing in caring for children and their families.
 The student gains skill and knowledge in the nursing role and an appreciation for the importance of utilizing research findings in practice and collaborating with other health professionals.
+2 Course cr

+NURS 5190b, Pediatric Nursing Wendy Mackey

-2 Course cr pathophysiological, social, environmental, and cultural factors that influence children's and families' response to health and illness.
+This course presents theory essential to promote health and adaptation to illness for children and their families.
+Emphasis is placed on growth and development, as well as pathophysiological, social, environmental, and cultural factors that influence children's and families' response to health and illness.
 Required of all students in the prespecialty year.
-1 Course cr
+2 Course cr

-NURS 5190b and NURS 5191c, Pediatric Nursing Staff

-This course presents theory essential to promote health and adaptation to illness for children and their families.
-Emphasis is placed on growth and development, as well as

-NURS 5200b, Clinical Practice in Psychiatric-Mental Health Nursing Jennifer McIntosh
+NURS 5200c, Clinical Practice in Psychiatric-Mental Health Nursing Jennifer McIntosh

 This course builds on skills learned in medical-surgical nursing by providing clinical experience in assessing, planning, implementing, and evaluating a plan of nursing care to meet the unique needs of patients with acute and chronic psychiatric disabilities across the lifespan.
-Students gain skills in the use of therapeutic communication, working with the interdisciplinary team, and implementing all phases of the nurse-patient relationship while applying concepts taught in NURS 5210.
+Students gain skills in the use of therapeutic communication, working with the interdisciplinary team, and implementing all phases of the nursepatient relationship while applying concepts taught in NURS 5210.
 2 Course cr